-- 27. The land surrounding the Pines WWTP has 7 centre pivot irrigators currently irrigating an area of 189 ha, with another 50 ha centre pivot irrigator to be installed this year (2021/22) bringing the total to 239 ha.
-This equates to servicing for more than 95,000 PE, or more than 75,000 PE if the largest irrigator is not in operation. - 28.
+- 28. The land surrounding the Pines WWTP has 8 centre pivot irrigators currently irrigating an area of 238 ha.
+This equates to servicing for more than 95,000 PE, or more than 75,000 PE if the largest irrigator is not in operation. - 29.
 There are long term plans to expand the irrigation area to cover 302 ha.
 This equates to servicing for more than 120,000 PE, or more than 100,000 PE if the largest irrigator is not in operation.
 Ultimately, additional areas within the 486 ha of land consented could be developed for land based disposal, while remaining in compliance with the existing Resource Consent conditions.